ohgane/Dinosaur-OpenMS_LabelFreeQuantification/README.md

 [Proteomics] Utility scripts for analysis of label-free quantification data obtained on LTQ-Orbitrap with Dinosaur peak picker, SearchGUI/PeptideShaker, and OpenMS/TOPPAS.

 ## Description

-   For label-free quantification, I generally use SearchGUI and PeptideShaker for MS/MS identification, as these open-source software allows the use of multiple search engines (I prefer to use X!Tandem, but other search engines including OMSSA, MSGFplus etc. are also aavailable).
-For SearchGUI, I use MGF files as input files (RAW files can also be converted to MGF within SearchGUI, but I have not tested this).
+   For MS/MS identification, my favorite softwares are SearchGUI and PeptideShaker, as these open-source, cross-platform software allows the use of multiple search engines (I prefer to use X!Tandem, but other search engines including OMSSA, MSGFplus etc. are also aavailable) on a Mac.
+For SearchGUI, MGF files are required as input files (RAW files can also be converted to MGF within SearchGUI, but I have not tested this).

    For quantification of peptide peaks (features), my favorite tool is Dinosaur feature finder.
 From my (limited) experience, Dnosaur out performed XCMS (as an R package) centwave feature finder with regard to sensitivity and accuracy (especially, charge state recognition was highly reliable compared to CAMERA package within R).

    To combine the identification result and the quantification result, we can use OpenMS/TOPPAS workflow.
 Dinosaur can export the detected features as a tsv (tab-separated) files compatible with OpenMS/TOPPAS.
 The identification result can also be exported to mzIdentML format from PeptideShaker.
 Thus, we can use OpenMS/TOPPAS to combine (i.e., map) the quantification result with the identified peptides.

    The output from OpenMS/TOPPAS would be peptide(protein)-quantification list and "consensus feature" file, which contains PSMs (peptide spectrum matches) with m/z, charge, rt, and quantity etc. So, to simply compare peptide/protein abundance, we can use the former list.
 If more detailed information is needed (e.g., rt and m/z), we need to process/summarize consensus feature data as this contains multiple identifications for a single peptide (mutiple MS/MS spectrum v.s. peptide matches, with different charge state and different rt).

 ## Usage
    The following is a step-by-step guide to perform a label-free quantification with Dinosaur, SearchGUI/PeptideShaker, and OpenMS/TOPPAS.
 I use these scripts on a MacBookPro with OS X 10.10.5 (Yosemite) except for step 1, which is performed on a Windows 7 installed with Thermo Xcalibur softwares.

 ### Step 1: Converting Thermo RAW files into MGF files (MS2) and mzML files (LC-MS1) with msConvert
+The first step is to convert LC-MS/MS data files from Thermo RAW format to the required open-source format; MGF for MS2 and mzML for LC-MS1.
+Although this step can be done with GUI version of msConvert, the use of batch script makes it easy to process multiple files.

+1. (only for the first time) Edit the batch file and modify the path of the msConvert executable (I use full path but you can use the environmental variable PATH).
+2. Place the batch file in a directory containing RAW files to process.
+Note that in this directory, there should be no other unrelated RAW files (the batch script process ALL the RAW files in the directory).
+3. Double click the batch file, and you see directories named "mgf" and "mzML" are made in the parent directory, and they contains the converted files.

 ### Step 2: Peptide/Protein identification by SearchGUI/PeptideShaker and export to mzIdentML format